Porsche 935: 935/77 works

 After having won both world championships in 1976, Porsche focused on Le Mans.
 Due to a lack of competition in 1976, Porsche decided not to defend its sportscar championship with the 936 in 1977, leaving it to the Alfa Romeo Tipo 33.
 The series would be demoted to a European series in 1978 before being discontinued.

-In the 1977 World Championship for Makes season, the factory continued to develop and race one or two new 935, in case BMW or another brand would bring a competitive turbocharged car.
-Customers of the 935/77A were not happy that the factory would race them with a newer car, but as the 935/77 was often unreliable, it won only four of the nine WCM events, which did not include Le Mans.
+In the 1977 World Championship for Makes season, the factory continued to develop and race one or two new 935s in case BMW or another brand would bring a competitive turbocharged car.
+Customers of the 935/77A were not happy that the factory would race them with a newer car, but as it was, the 935/77 proved somewhat unreliable: the works car won only four of the nine WCM events, not including Le Mans.

 In the WCM season opening 24 hour Daytona, the old car was entered, but tyre failures caused a DNF, with an older RSR 3.0 taking the win in front of two customer 935's.
 The new car body was changed significantly to lower drag, resulting in a 10 km/h higher top speed at Paul Ricard, where it covered 3,500 km in tests at speed, lapping three to four seconds faster.
 The front fenders, which in 1976 had followed the hood, now protruded above the hood line, and also accommodated mirrors.
 The rear fenders were altered, but the biggest change was the addition of a second rear window above the standard one.
 This allowed cleaner air flow to the rear wing under which the single turbo was later replaced by two KKK units.
 This improved throttle response and also power, but several head gasket failures meant that Porsche had some homework to do for the1978 season of the World Champion chip of Makes(WCM).

 The works 935/77 qualified sixth at the 1977 24 Hours of Le Mans, behind the Renault Alpines and the 936s, but engine troubles ended their race early.
-As in 1976, a 936 won after the turbo powered sportscars chased each other into troubles.
+As in 1976, a 936 won after the turbo-powered sportscars chased each other into trouble.
 This time, a customer 935 finished third overall.